 The Safety in Youth Sports Act, which provides new guidelines and standards for managing concussions and traumatic brain injuries in student athletes, was introduced to coaches and team across Pennsylvania in 2012.
 Nathan Kegel, PhD, a clinical neuropsychologist at the UPMC Sports Medicine Concussion Program, previously discussed the specifics of the Act.
-Dr. Reynolds and the faculty and staff at the UPMC Sports Medicine Concussion Program believe that a well-managed concussion is the best form of prevention and a part of that is educating parents.
+Dr. Kegel and the faculty and staff at the UPMC Sports Medicine Concussion Program believe that a well-managed concussion is the best form of prevention and a part of that is educating parents.

 What are the major provisions of the Safety in Youth Sports Act?

 The major provisions of the Safety in Youth Sports Act include new guidelines and standards for managing concussions and traumatic brain injuries in student-athletes.
 The Act states that:

 - Coaches must immediately remove any student-athlete suspected of a concussion from play, with stiff penalties to those not in compliance